Ryse: Son of Rome: As a Kinect title

 In early 2011, the game's direction was shifted from building a world of "high fantasy" to building a realistic ancient Rome, and the development of the game was shifted from Crytek Budapest to Crytek's headquarter in Frankfurt, Germany.
-The Budapest office was significantly downsized afterwards, and its focus was shifted to develop smartphone games.
+The Budapest office was significantly downsized afterwards, and its focus was shifted to support development and smartphone games.
 It became one of six projects the company was working on.
 Development of the game continued after its E3 2011 reveal.
 Different experiments were carried out for the game to see what elements would work and what would not.
 A team at Crytek proposed to turn the game to an on-rail interactive movie, which the team believed was suitable for Kinect's features and would able to showcase the power of CryEngine.
 The idea was later scrapped.

 During the game's development, the team worried that the game may be too tiring for players, and that Kinect may not able to detect their movements accurately, leading to frustration.
 As a result, the team developed three prototypes for the game.
 The first prototype allowed players to play the entire game with Kinect, the second one tasks players to play the game with an Xbox 360 controller, with Kinect features, while the third one completely removed the Kinect features.
 Crytek eventually chose the second prototype, and shifted the game's perspective to become a third-person video game.
 In June 2012, Phil Spencer, corporate VP of Microsoft Studios, maintained that the game was still in development. and added that Kinect will only be "part of the game".
 With the changes in the game's control scheme, the game's focus also changed, with the team aiming to create a cinematic and character-focused experience for players.
 The change also extended the game's development process, and eventually, in May 2013, Ryse was confirmed to be a launch title for Microsoft's next game console, Xbox One.
 In June 2013 at the E3 Microsoft Conference, Crytek showed a gameplay video.
 Kinect was no longer part of the active battle but had a diminished role by providing squad commands through speech and gesture.
 The team at Crytek decided to make it a launch title instead of delaying it for further polishing, as they considered the launch of Xbox One an "emotional" event and wanted to be a part of it.